 By Darren Allan

-Ethiopian Jemal Yimer provided the main highlight taking the 10000m title on Day One of the 21st Africa Senior Athletics Championships in Asaba, Nigeria on Wednesday.
+Ethiopian Jemal Yimer provided the main highlight by taking the 10000m title on Day One of the 21st Africa Senior Athletics Championships in Asaba, Nigeria on Wednesday.

-Yimer put the icing on the cake on the short evening program at the revamped Stephen Keshi Stadium claiming his first international medal.
+Yimer put the icing on the cake on the short evening program at the revamped Stephen Keshi Stadium by claiming his first international medal.

 There had been fears of rain earlier in the day but it turned out humid when the 25-lap race got underway, almost under hours before the sunset.

 The 21-year-old ran a slow but tactical race to win in a time of 28 minutes and 8.01 seconds on the blue tartan for Ethiopia’s first 10000m title at the Championships since Gebregziabher Gebremariam won on home soil in Addis Ababa a decade ago.

 “I am very happy,” Yimer said moments after picking his medal from Confederation of Africa Athletics (CAA) president Hamad Kalkaba and Delta State Governor Dr. Arthur Ifeanyi at the podium.

 “I have finally won a gold medal for my country in an international event,” he said.

 Having taken fourth place in the senior men’s 10km race at the World Cross-country Championships in Kololo and later fifth place in the 10000m final at the London World Championships last year, his big breakthrough was imminent.